-The whole light bomber effort would come to little, with the Henley being built in small quantities to end up doing nothing more than serving as a target tug.
-However, the next year the Air Ministry issued Specification 0.8/38 for a two-seat carrier-based fighter; the second Fairey light bomber prototype was accordingly modified as a "flying mock-up" of the naval fighter, with trimmed wings and a lowered tailplane.
+The whole light bomber effort would come to little, with the Henley being built in small quantities, to end up doing nothing more than towing targets.
+However, the next year the Air Ministry issued Specification 0.8/38 for a two-seat carrier-based fighter; the second Fairey light bomber prototype was accordingly modified as a "flying mockup" of the naval fighter, with trimmed wings and a lowered tailplane.
 After some fussing, including elimination of a requirement for operations from floats, the Air Ministry issued a definitive specification for the naval fighter.

 Seven weeks later, in mid-March 1938, Fairey came back with a detailed design.
 Flight testing of the two light bomber prototypes gave the Air Ministry enough assurance to immediately issue a contract for 127 of the naval fighters, to be named "Fulmar" after a ocean bird.
 After the Munich Crisis of September 1938, the contract was increased to 250 machines, though Fairey officials warned the Air Ministry that production couldn't start until a new factory at Heaton Chapel in the city of Stockport was completed.

-* The Fulmar was a slim, appealing aircraft, with some broad resemblance to the Battle but not as archaic in appearance.
+* The Fulmar was a slim, appealing aircraft, with some broad resemblance to the Battle, but more elegant in appearance.
 It was of all-metal, flush-riveted construction, with low-mounted wings, a conventional tail arrangement, and retractable tailwheel landing gear.
 Control surface layout was straightforward, with a large single-piece flap inboard and an aileron outboard on each wing, with elevators and rudder on the tail.
-There were four 7.7 millimeter (0.303 caliber) Browning machine guns in each wing for a total of eight guns, with an ammunition load of 750 rounds per gun.
+There were four 7.7-millimeter (0.303-caliber) Browning machine guns in each wing for a total of eight guns, with an ammunition load of 750 rounds per gun.

 All landing gear had single wheels, with a fixed tailwheel and the main gear hinged in the wings to retract towards the fuselage, giving the aircraft a comfortable wide track.
 There was a yoke-style arresting hook under the rear fuselage.
 The wings pivoted flat 90 degrees backwards from outboard of the landing gear in a jacknife fashion for carrier storage, with the big flap flipped up on top of the wing to allow fit.
 The radio operator / navigator / observer sat under a "greenhouse" canopy on the Fulmar's spine, with both the pilot and back-seater using sliding canopy sections to get in and out.
 The back-seater had a handhold / step to help him clamber in.